ekhadley/deepgrid/README.md

 number of rewards per step.
 Because the default number of steps is only 16, you can only really choose a portion of the grid to totally exploit before you get reset.
 Smart agents take effecient paths, choosing to exploit the most food-rich regions of the grid.
 Really smart agents even learn to do things like tanking a bomb in order to get access to two or more rewards.
-The ekhadley (human) lower limit is about 50 points per episode, including the default step cost of -1.
+The ekhadley (human) average is about 70-80 points per episode.
 Below I'll go over the basics of each method implemented, and the performance after training.

 ## Deep Q Learner.
 Deep Q is the simplest drl method to implement so it seemed like a good starting point.
 The goal of deep